sdasgup3/PLDI19-ArtifactEvaluation/README.md

 Comparison is achieved by using `unsat` checks on the corresponding SMT formulas.
 Such comparison helped unveiling many bugs as reported in Section 4.2.

-Below, we give example of one such instruction `psrlq` for which we found that the ST1 implementation to be buggy(which is fixed in ST1 by now using [pull request](https://github.com/StanfordPL/stoke/pull/984).
+Below, we give example of one such instruction `psrlq` for which we found that the ST1 implementation to be buggy (which is fixed in ST1 by now using [pull request](https://github.com/StanfordPL/stoke/pull/984).
+The shell commands below (1) Prepare a work directory containing an instance of the instruction under test, (2) Generate SMT formula using the semantics provided by ST1, (3) Generate SMT formula using our semantics as provided by ST2, and (4) Compare them.

 ```bash
 $ cd ~/TestArena